Parcels-code/Parcels/docs/development/docsguide.md

 ## Style guide

 - **Write out `parcels.class.method` in tutorials and how-to guides** so that we can see which classes and methods are part of Parcels.
 If we use `from parcels import class`, the use of `class` in a cell further along is not obviously part of `parcels`.
+- [**Avoid too much Repitition In Documentation**](https://www.writethedocs.org/guide/writing/docs-principles/#arid): tutorials and how-to guides notebooks will often have repetition of the general **Parcels** steps, which is fine because we want users to see where in the simulation setup things change.
+We try to limit each page in the documentation to a small number of examples.
 - **Import packages at the top of the section in which they are first used** to show what they are used for.
 - **Write documentation in first person plural ("we").** In our open source code, tutorials and guides can be written by any developer or user, so the documentation teaches all of us how to do something with Parcels.
 Sometimes it can be more natural to take on the tone of a teacher, writing to a student/learner, in which case it is okay to use "you".
 Please refrain from using impersonal subjects such as "the user".